gcallah/BookReviews/jones.md

 foremost intended as a means of defeating skepticism and atheism, which B saw as serious threats to social order.

+B's wife is quoted as saying, "He has taken from them the ground they stand on, & had he built as he has pulled down he had been down a master builder indeed but Unto every Man his Work some must remove rubbish, & others lay Foundations..."
+Jones's Questionable reading of this quote is that "Berkeley's wife taught him more destructive than productive as a philosopher" (304).
+But Mrs. Berkeley said that what he was pulling down was "rubbish," and surely removing rubbish is a constructive, not a destructive, activity.

 ## Bibliography